WA Active Mobility Strategy

 The project is being led by the Department of Transport, on behalf of the WA Bike Riding Reference Group (BRRG), in collaboration with other State Government agencies.

-The BRRG is chaired by Chris Tallentire MLA and incorporates Executive or Director level representation across State government and industry to facilitate strategic discussion to progress initiatives that support and encourage bike riding and other active modes in Western Australia.
+The BRRG is chaired by Chris Tallentire MLA and incorporates high level representation across State government and industry to facilitate strategic discussion to progress initiatives that support and encourage bike riding and other active modes in Western Australia.

 Project timeline